 What is worse than being hit by a car?
 Being hit by 2 cars, or 3 cars, or 6 cars, and a semi.
 All vehicle accidents have the potential for tragedy and far-reaching consequences, but multi-vehicle collisions are particularly dangerous.

 Passengers and drivers are sometimes trapped in cars that crumple up like accordions when they slam into the vehicle in front of them and are then, in turn, hit from behind.
 Often, particularly in situations involving poor visibility and high speed, chain reactions crashes can happen involving hundreds of vehicles.

-It is extremely likely to be badly hurt and extremely difficult to determine fault in multi-vehicle crashes, which is why having an experienced multi-vehicle accident attorney can be crucial in proving your case.
+It is extremely likely to be badly hurt and extremely difficult to determine who’s at fault in multi-car accident, which is why having an experienced multi-vehicle accident attorney can be crucial in proving your case.

 Some Types of Multi-Vehicle Accidents:

 - Rear-end collision: One car rear-ends another car when the first car slows or stops suddenly.
 This causes the first car to slam into the car in front of it (and to be sandwiched between two cars).
 In this case, the driver at the back who did the initial rear-ending is most likely at fault because of driving too closely.

 - Chain reaction: A chain reaction consists of multiple vehicles crashing into each other.
 These types of accidents are usually caused because of fog or icy conditions.
 For example, on February 11, 2021, more than 130 cars crashed into each other on an icy Interstate 35.
 This pile-up resulted in at least 6 fatalities and more than 65 people needing treatment for injuries.